vaibhavvesmaker/BusinessForecastingArimaModel/README.md

 Arima Model
 Perform ARIMA on your time series.

-1. Explain the output
+1. Explained the output.

-2. Run Residual Analysis
+2. Performed Residual Analysis.

-3. Perform and Plot the forecast for the next five periods
+3. Executed and Plot the forecast for the next five periods.
+4.
-4. Show the accuracy of your ARIMA model
+5. Described the accuracy of your ARIMA model.